Connecticut Family Stability

-- Create long-term and lasting results for families statewide, by supporting parents in substance use recovery and improving parent-child interactions.
+- Create long-term, lasting results for families by supporting parents in substance use recovery and improving parent-child interactions.

 - Prevent out-of-home placements and re-referrals to DCF and reduce substance use by parents and caregivers.